n0ahth0mas/AIT_ANDROID/README.md

 <a name="shopping">

-# PROJECT 2: Shopping List
+# PROJECT 2: SHOPPING LIST

 The goal of this second project was to create a more advanced Android application to further our understanding and to give us inspiration for future personal projects by creating a shopping list that stores user input data.
 The specifications of this project were to:
  1. create multiple activities